abelsj60/my-site/README.md

 While a nice, dramatic effect once, this animation grows tiresome over multiple loads.

 As a result, the animation only runs on initial load or if the user hasn't visited for more than two weeks.
-This is achieved by storing a time stamp in the user's browser, i.e., in localStorage for my site's domain.
+This is achieved by storing a time stamp in the user's browser, i.e., in localStorage for the site's domain.
 The starting point as to how is [here](https://github.com/abelsj60/jamesabels.net/blob/master/app/App.jsx#L242).

 ##### d) App state v.
 Component state